 Anthropic fired back with a lawsuit accusing the government of violating its First Amendment rights and due process protections.
 The company argues its usage policies, which prohibit autonomous weapons systems and mass surveillance applications, represent core values it shouldn't be punished for maintaining.

 Schiff's forthcoming legislation would essentially make those policies the law of the land.
-While the bill's text hasn't been released, the California Democrat told he's focused on mandating "meaningful human control" over AI systems deployed in combat scenarios.
+While the bill's text hasn't been released, the California Democrat told The Verge he's focused on mandating "meaningful human control" over AI systems deployed in combat scenarios.
 The measure would prevent the Pentagon from fielding fully autonomous weapons that select and engage targets without human authorization.